Pink graces the cover of People's annual 'Beautiful' issue

 At the same time, it's important to Pink that both her children are in touch with their feelings.
 "I'm all about crying.
 I think everyone should cry more.
 Willow's kind of tired of my tears," she said, laughing.

 While Hart, 42, is a masculine "meat and potatoes" guy, he's also "very respectful and fair and aware and in touch with himself," the singer revealed.
 "And he's very gentle with his daughter, but he wants her to be tough.
-And I want Jameson to be sensitive."
+And I want Jameson to be allowed to be sensitive."

 Added the star, "So I think between the two of us, we'll try not to create two monsters."